 I have no idea whether or not the performers at this particular Lyttelton Street Party were paid, but I know the collective community spirit was strong when those involved decided – only four days after the big quake – that the show must go on.

-Also fortunately for me, I happened to be working on a web project for CPIT (now Ara) and was based just across the road from Black Betty Cafe, a popular spot which had opened only a few weeks before at the start of February.
-This meant not only was I right on the edge of the central city red zone (which is one of the main reasons I’ve had such an up close and personal look at the Christchurch rebuild from the get-go) but also that through all the aftershocks – during the working day at least – I always had the luxury of a decent coffee to hand.
+Also fortunately for me, I happened to be working on a web project for CPIT (now Ara) and was based just across the road from Black Betty Cafe, a popular spot which had opened only a few weeks before.
+This meant that not only was I right on the edge of the central city red zone (which is one of the main reasons I’ve had such an up close and personal look at the Christchurch rebuild from the get-go) but also that through all the aftershocks – during the working day at least – I always had the luxury of a decent coffee to hand.

 What I take from these two observations about coffee and music, is that for me, happiness truly is about simple pleasures.